Tips and Tricks How to use a dual action polisher

 - Don’t apply exessive pressure

 What is the difference between a Dual Action Polisher and a Rotary Polisher

 Rotary Polishers are very straightforward – the head spins on a single axis in a regular circular motion.
 This causes heat and friction to build up allowing the user to perform paint correction processes.
 Rotary Polishers will remove marks in the paintwork that dual action polishers cannot.

 Dual Action Polishers rotate in 2 different ways! the head spins in a concentric circular action on a spindle which in turn spins in a wider circulating motion.

 An analogy would be the motion of our planet: the Earth spins on its own axis (as the backing pad spins on the top of the spindle) at the same time as moving in an orbit around the sun (as the spindle spins around on the DA).

-The resulting oscillation creates a “wobble” which prevents excess heat and friction build up, but still allows enough such that light to moderate paintwork blemishes can be removed.
-This makes a Duel Action polisher the perfect choice for the amateur enthusiast looking to keep the car looking great but without the worry of a potential re-spray!
+The resulting oscillation creates a “wobble” which prevents excess heat and friction build-up, but still allows enough such that light to moderate paintwork blemishes can be removed.
+This makes a Dual Action polisher the perfect choice for the amateur enthusiast looking to keep the car looking great but without the worry of a potential re-spray!